 If you no longer have CaneLink access, you must submit a request to the Office of Student Accounts and submit a Revoke 1098-T Electronic Consent Form.
 Please email us at officeofstudentaccounts@miami.edu.

-Once the electronic version of your 1098‑T is posted in CaneLink, you will receive an email notification.
-Mailed forms will be postmarked by January 31st.
+Once the electronic version of your 1098‑T is available in CaneLink, you will receive an email notification.
+Paper forms, when applicable, will be mailed and postmarked by January 31.

 Log into CaneLink → Financials → 1098‑T Tuition Statement Form